iq-motion-control/iq-module-communication-doc/docs/communication_protocols/timer_based_protocol.rst

 When this parameter is set to ``Autodetect``, the behavior described in the diagram above applies.
 Otherwise, by default, the module will only listen for the timer based protocol specified by the configured value as well as listening for IQUART messages.
-So, if *Communication* is set to DShot600, and you send PWM signals to the module, the module will **not** lock on to hobby protocols, and it will still accept IQUART messages.
+So, if *Communication* is set to DShot600, and you send PWM signals to the module, the module will **not** lock on to timer based protocols, and it will still accept IQUART messages.
 The rest of the behavior is the same as before.
 The module will lock on to the first received protocol (IQUART or DShot600 in this example), and will stop listening for the other.
 If configured to ``Hobby Disabled``, the module will never listen for any timer based protocols, and will only react to IQUART on the shared RX line.